Linh-hoc-AI/e-com/README.md

 ```

 Folder Structure and Contents
-1. data Folder
+1. data/

 This folder contains the dataset for training and testing:

-images Folder: Contains product images, where each image file is named using the product ID (e.g., 123.png for a product with ID 123).
+images/: Contains product images, where each image file is named using the product ID (e.g., 123.png for a product with ID 123).

 train.csv: Contains product IDs and their corresponding description labels for training.

 test.csv: Contains product IDs and their corresponding description labels for testing.

 label_train.json: Statistics of the number of samples per description label in the training set.

 label_test.json: Statistics of the number of samples per description label in the test set.

-2. fig Folder
+2. fig/

 Contains illustrative images (e.g., fig1.png, fig2.png, etc.) used for visualization or documentation purposes.